Skip to content

 **Only required for HiSET

-The GED test includes four subtests: math, science, social studies, and reasoning through language arts.
-The HiSET includes five subtests: math, science, social studies, reading, and writing.
-You can opt to take these tests individually or all together, pending online schedule availability.
-Learn more about what to expect on each subject and get test-taking tips before testing.
+Your GED test has four subtests – math, science, social studies, and language arts reasoning.
+The HiSET has five subtests: math, science, social studies, reading, and writing.
+You can take these tests individually or all together, depending on schedule availability.

 • Cheating will not be tolerated

-• You must test in a private room with no one else present
+• You must take the test in a private room, alone

-• You must remain in view of your webcam
+• You must stay visible to your webcam

-• No food or drink allowed while testing
+• No food or drink is allowed while testing

-• You must test seated at a desk
+• You must be seated at a desk for testing

-• Desk and surrounding area must be clear
+• Your desk and desk area must be clear

-• Headphones and earbuds will not be permitted
+• No headphones or earbuds will be permitted

-• Digital on-screen calculator: You may use this to execute calculations for math and select science and social studies questions.
-Be sure to learn all about the calculator provided on the test and practice before testing.
+Digital on-screen calculator.
+You can use this for the math subtest and certain science and social studies questions.
+Make sure you learn how the calculator works and practice with it before testing.

-• On-screen scratchpad/whiteboard: Using the digital scratchpad and whiteboard, you can take notes or organize your thoughts just like you would regular scratch paper.
+On-screen scratchpad/whiteboard.
+You can use the digital scratchpad and whiteboard to organize your thoughts or make notes, just like you would regular scratch paper.

-• Technical assistance from a proctor--Should you encounter any technical difficulties or problems with the online test, the proctor can assist.
-The proctor cannot help you answer the test questions.
+Technical assistance from a proctor.
+If any technical difficulties or problems crop up with the online test, the proctor can assist.
+The proctor will not help with the test questions.

 Can I Prepare for the GED Online at Home?

-Online test prep is the easiest and fastest way to study for your test.
-With online options, you can prepare from home or on the go.
-Set your own schedule and pace, and never worry about deadlines.
-Personalized online learning will make your GED prep simple and convenient.
+Studying and getting ready online is the easiest way for you to prepare for your GED test.
+Studying online means you can work at home or wherever you go.
+You set your own schedule and pace, and never worry about deadlines.
+Personalized online learning is the key to making your GED prep simple.

-GED Academy makes online learning a breeze.
-With a personalized learning plan that adjusts to your progress, it’s almost like having a personal tutor guide you through the material.
-Online video lessons will teach you everything you need to know for the test.
-Plus, the GED Academy is certified GED Content Aligned by the GED Testing Service, and HiSET Academy is approved by the HiSET Testing Service.
+GED Academy makes online learning a walk in the park.
+Your personalized learning plan adjusts to your progress, like having a guide to take you through the material.
+Easy to follow online video lessons will provide you with everything you need to know for the test.
+The GED Academy is certified GED Content Aligned by the GED Testing Service, and HiSET Academy is approved by the HiSET Testing Service.

-Enroll today to get your personalized learning plan and take the next step on your path to the GED.
+Sign up now and get your personalized learning plan, taking the next step to getting your GED.

 How long does it take to get a GED online?

-The online GED exam is about 8 hours long.
-Once you complete your exam, you will receive your scores immediately.
-An official certificate will be mailed to you and can take up to three weeks to arrive.
+The GED exam itself is about 8 hours long.
+Once you get through that, you get your scores immediately.
+The official certificate comes by mail and might take up to three weeks to get to you.

 Can I get it online at home?